Academic Policies

 Absences Related to Inclement Weather

-The college does not require students to commute to campus when the roads are not safe, and students who do not attend class during inclement weather are allowed to complete missed work without penalty.
+The college does not require students to commute to campus when the roads are not safe, and students who do not attend class during inclement weather should communicate with their instructors to make up work.

 Follow Us